kubermatic/kubermatic/docs/proposals/user-cluster-authentication-via-dex.md

 **Status**: Proposal

-*short description of the topic e.g.*
-Currently user's of kubermatic authenticate via Dex against the kubermatic dashboard, to manage their clusters but they need to download a special created kubeconfig for each cluster to use it.
+Currently user's of kubermatic authenticate via Dex against the kubermatic dashboard, to manage their clusters but they need to download a specially created kubeconfig for each cluster to use it.
 This proposal aims to describe all needed tasks that need to be done, so users can use Dex to authenticate against their clusters.

 ## Motivation and Background